Mediaeval Time

 Option b – 200 years

-Consider the following statements about the Tripartite struggle of the AD 8th century.
-I. It was struggle between Palas in the East, Gurjar-Pratihara in the North and Rashtrakutas in the Deccan.
+Consider the following points regarding the 8th-century Tripartite Struggle: I. The conflict involved the Palas in the east, the Gurjara-Pratiharas in the north, and the Rashtrakutas in the Deccan.
 II.
-The main cause for this struggle was the desire to possess the city of Kannauj (UP) which was a symbol of sovereignty at that time.
-Which of the statement(s) given above is/are correct?
+The key reason for this conflict was the ambition to control Kannauj (present-day Uttar Pradesh), a symbol of imperial authority.
+Which of the above is/are correct?

 (a) Only I